 - What is the most important information I should know about dienogest and estradiol (Natazia)?

-- What should I discuss with my healthcare provider before using dienogest and estradiol (Natazia)?
+- What should I discuss with my healthcare provider before taking dienogest and estradiol (Natazia)?

 - How should I take dienogest and estradiol (Natazia)?